Elin-Modding-Resources/Elin.Docs/zh/articles/50_Patching/runtime_editing_sources.md

 # Patching

-You can patch `SourceManger.Init` with a prefix that can edit the Thing you want to edit. `SourceManger` inits its sources after `OnStartCore`, and before `Start`, so the patch has to be injected on Awake.
+You can patch `SourceManager.Init` with a prefix that can edit the Thing you want to edit. `SourceManager` inits its sources after `OnStartCore`, and before `Start`, so the patch has to be injected on Awake.

+> [!Note]
+> The base game now also publishes the `EVENT.SourceImporting` / `EVENT.SourceImported` events (see [ModUtil & Events](../5_Elin%20API/modutil)).
+Subscribing to `EVENT.SourceImported` needs no Harmony at all, runs after **all** sheets (including other mods') are imported and initialized, and re-runs whenever sources are reloaded — prefer it for new code.
+A prefix on `SourceManager.Init` only sees base-game rows, because mod sheets are imported inside `Init` itself.

 You can make a method that uses attributes and has a Prepare method, which only inits the patch if it returns true.
 ```cs